 My latest project is An Exquisite Meal, a feature-length dark comedy thriller about a dinner party gone wrong.
-It premiered at Cinequest 2020 and was released publicly in December 2021.
+It premiered at Cinequest 2020 and was distributed by Gravitas in December 2021.

 Before I made movies, I was an actor, mainly interested in improv and sketch (with the occasional foray into stand up).
 I started in Baltimore with the Baltimore Improv Group and moved to Chicago in 2009 to study at Second City and The Annoyance Theatre.

 During my years in Chicago, I wrote hundreds of sketches, plays, and other works for the stage, some of which were produced at The Annoyance Theatre, The Artistic Home, and various other theaters in Chicago.

 I did not go to film school but I did study Spanish and French at the University of Maryland.
 I'm half Puerto Rican, fluent in Spanish, and decent in French.